tymothytym/dateSquirrel/readme.md

 npm run lint
 ```

-`demo/` covers every option — modes, formats, locales, ranges, the full
+`demo/` shows some example options I lazily slung together with AI.
+I'm just assuming it works 'cause of aforementioned indolence.
+Maybe it includes stuff like - modes, formats, locales, ranges, the full
-disabled-dates matrix, overlay, theming and a linked date range.
+disabled-dates matrix, overlay, theming and a linked date range, but I've not checked.

 `npm run shots` drives that demo in headless Chromium and writes a PNG per mode,
 stage, theme and locale. jsdom has no layout, so the unit tests cannot see the
 sliding panels or the overlay positioning.

+## Note to future self
-`npm run gif` regenerates the GIFs at the top of this file from
+Use `npm run gif` regenerates the GIFs at the top of this file from
 [`demo/capture.html`](demo/capture.html).
-Playwright drives the picker and bursts
+Playwright moves the picker and takes
-screenshots through each transition; [`gifenc`](https://github.com/mattdesl/gifenc)
+screenshots of each transition; [`gifenc`](https://github.com/mattdesl/gifenc)
 encodes them.
-Both are pure JS — no ffmpeg or ImageMagick to install.
+Both are in pure JS - no ffmpeg or ImageMagick to install (these are actually great ways to balls this up).
 Pass
 `--frames` to also dump every frame as a PNG, which is the only practical way to
-check the timing.
+check the timing if you f%&k it up like before.
+Also; find a better place to leave yourself notes.

 ## Licence

-MIT
+MIT - I mean, I've not read it but everyones doing it.